thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 The first thing we did was de-couple the configuration of anonymous signup forms and authenticated subscription control.
 The MailChimp Lists configuration UI had grown into a bit of a monster: it included 16 separate options, not counting merge field sync settings, ranging from the **submit button label** (on the signup form) to the **roles allowed** (to access the list on user configuration pages).
 For version 3, rather than framing everything around each list, we broke things out by their Drupal-side functionality:

 1. The Signup Module was created for generating anonymous list signup forms.
-2. The List Module now provides a field type: "MailChimp Subscription", which leverages Field UI to allow any entity to become an independently-controlled MailChimp list subscriber.
+2. The List Module now provides a field type: "MailChimp Subscription", which, modeled on Entity Registration's successful architecture, leverages Drupal's Field API to allow any entity to become an independently-controlled MailChimp list subscriber.

 What does this mean?
 If all you need to do is generate some anonymous subscription blocks or pages, the MailChimp Signup module has you covered.
 Just enable it, go to the "Signup Forms" tab in the MailChimp Admin UI, and create a signup!
 The UI lets you generate blocks or pages easily, include one or more lists on each form, pick which merge fields to include, and voila!